xullnn/ls_pull_over_push/230/readme.md

-Use this excerpt from [MDN](https://developer.mozilla.org/en-US/docs/Web/API/Document_Object_Model/Introduction#DOM_and_JavaScript) as a hint to explain what's the relationship between javascript and DOM?
+what's the relationship between javascript and DOM?

 > The DOM is not a programming language, but without it, the JavaScript language wouldn't have any model or notion of web pages, HTML documents, XML documents, and their component parts (e.g. elements).